 Cleaning your floors should be a part of your daily maintenance routine.
-Consistent dusting will greatly reduce the chance of dirt and grime from becoming lodged in your hardwood floors.
+Consistent dusting will significantly reduce the chance of dirt and grime becoming lodged in your hardwood floors.

 Vacuum or Mop Weekly

-Just like sweeping takes care of the dust, vacuuming and mopping will make sure that foreign particles don’t embed themselves in your floor.
+Like sweeping takes care of the dust, vacuuming and mopping will ensure that foreign particles don’t embed in your floor.